josefalvarz/Big_Data_Projects/Visualization/Word_Cloud/README.md

 This allowed us to explore which aspects were most frequently mentioned in both neutral and negative discussions to have a clear perpective what the origin of negative comments are.

-1. Positive Sentiment
+1. Positive Sentiment (All subreddits)
 - Common words: tesla, car, stock, market, company, new, vehicle.
 - Focus on growth, innovation, and investments.

-2. Negative Sentiment
+2. Negative Sentiment (All subreddits)
 - Common words: tesla, market, us, company, tariffs, stock, ev, sales.
-- Strong presence of criticism toward market trends and external policies.
+- Eventhough market was trending for positive sentiment it also has negative impact due to tariffs.

 3. Neutral (Technology Subreddit)